a3exodus/apologetics/studies/definitions.md

 Apologetics (from Greek ἀπολογία, apología, 'speaking in defense') is the religious discipline of defending religious doctrines through systematic argumentation and discourse.

+## M

+**Monotheism**

+Monotheism is the belief that one God is the only, or at least the dominant deity.

 ## P

 **Polytheism**